graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 ```

 :::info
-Since our scalar is represented by a .NET class, if we don't pre-register it GraphQL will attempt to parse the `Money` class as an object graph type.
+Since our scalar is represented by a .NET class, if we don't pre-register it GraphQL will attempt to parse the `Money` class as an input object graph type.
 Once registered as a scalar, any attempt to use `Money` as an object graph type will cause an exception.
 :::

 ## @specifiedBy Directive